 Sweep the Sleaze

 Promising to make you look wired and magically promote your content in social networks, the Like, Retweet, and +1 buttons occupy a good spot on pretty much every page of the World Wide Web.
-Because of this, almost every major site and world brand is providing free advertising for Twitter and Facebook.
+Because of this, almost every major site and brand is providing free advertising for Twitter and Facebook.
 But do these buttons work?

-No need to remind me of Twitter
+No Need to Remind Me of Twitter

 The user doesn’t come out of nowhere.
 We don’t land on your page and then head happily to those social networks to promote you, just because you have a button on your site.
 We find content through Facebook, Twitter, Google+, Pinterest etc., not the other way around.

-- For those who don’t use social networks the social media buttons are completely useless.
+- For those who don’t use social networks, the social media buttons are completely useless.

-- If readers are too lazy to copy and paste the URL, and write a few words about your content, then it is not because you lack these magical buttons.
+- If readers are too lazy to copy and paste the URL and write a few words about your content, then it is not because you lack these magical buttons.

-“We removed FB buttons and traffic from Facebook increased.
-Reason: instead of ‘liking’ articles, readers share it on their timeline.” —@smashingmag
+We removed FB buttons and traffic from Facebook increased.
+Reason: instead of ‘liking’ articles, readers share it on their timeline. —@smashingmag

-What’s the harm?
+What’s the Harm?